 Stop by for some early literacy fun!
 You will find an assortment of activities for children and adults to play together, including

 puzzles, games, and building blocks.
+This month's theme is The Great Outdoors!
+Experience the fun of camping: sing songs around a campfire, read stories in a tent, and fish in a pond!
 The Discovery Depot is designed for children from birth to Kindergarten and their adult caregiver.
 Children must be accompanied by an adult at all times.

 Wednesday, August 10 - Saturday, August 27 Join your child in some learning fun with early literacy activities for children from birth to Kindergarten.